rlizzo/pyscience/20141029_VolumeRendering/VolumeRendering.md

 funcOpacityGradient.AddPoint(100,   1.0)
 ```

-As you can see this function is again defined through a [`vtkPiecewiseFunction`](http://www.vtk.org/doc/nightly/html/classvtkPiecewiseFunction.html) object.
+As you can see, this function is again defined through a [`vtkPiecewiseFunction`](http://www.vtk.org/doc/nightly/html/classvtkPiecewiseFunction.html) object.
 Again, this function was pretty much arbitrary as I didn't want to spend hours defining optimal opacities and multipliers for the purposes of this post but rather introduce you to the mechanics of it all.

 Through the above function, pixels with a low gradient of up to `1.0` will have their opacity multiplied by `0.0`.
-Pixels with a gradient between `1` and `5` will get a opacity multipler between `0.0` and  `0.1`, while pixel values above `5` will get a multiplier on the slope up to `1.0`. ???
+Pixels with a gradient between `1` and `5` will get a opacity multipler between `0.0` and  `0.1`, while pixel values above `5` will get a multiplier on the slope up to `1.0`.

+However, the above makes little sense for our dataset since label indices don't have any physical meaning, they're just arbitrary numbers.
+Therefore a gradient of `2.0` may just mean going between label `1` to label `2`.
+This type of opacity function would make much more sense if we were dealing with non-segmented image data where the different tissues display a given range of values, e.g. in CT.
+In any case, just keep the mechanics of gradient opacity in mind for your own volume rendering experiments.

 ### Volume Properties
-I promise the hardest part's over.
+I promise the hardest part is over.
 I just feel like I should remind you that the definition of transfer function is what makes or breaks the result of the volume rendering so expect to spend the majority of your time experimenting with those aspects.

 Now let's define the basic properties of the volume: